atharmohammad/atharmohammad/README.md

 About me:

 - 🔭 I’m currently working on a Project Idea (will Introduce it soon)
-- 👯 I’m looking to collaborate on React or Nodejs
+- 👯 I’m looking to collaborate on React or Nodejs or any interesting project Idea
-- 🤔 I’m looking for help with OpenSource
 - 💬 Ask me about any of my Projects
 - 📫 How to reach me: Mail me at (mohd.rule123@gmail.com)
 - 📝[Resume](https://drive.google.com/file/d/1yo_hDD8jZ_s2W9uMv5OtkBRPYuIyeOmP/view)